cornucopia magazine: reviews

 As the art historian Otto Demus once commented, at first glance the art of the Kariye seems to have no acknowledged canons, as if the artists preferred the abnormal to the normal, the distorted to the regular, the chaotic to the harmonious.
 It is the Byzantine equivalent of Postmodernism, breaking all the rules, but doing so in such a delightful way that we barely notice.
 As the key monument of late Byzantine art and architecture, there is absolutely nothing that can compare with it in Istanbul, or anywhere else for that matter.

 Ten years after my first encounter, I was still in love with the Kariye.
 Our relationship had survived the dissertation, the revisions and, finally, the publication of the monograph.
-Then, after twenty-five years, I celebrated our silver anniversary with the publication of a second book.
+Then, after 25 years, I celebrated our silver anniversary with the publication of a second book.
 Although I began with a study of bricks and mortar, I found I couldn’t ignore the mosaics and frescoes.
 To be sure, I have been involved in a variety of other projects, but I keep coming back to the Kariye.

 With its intricate architectural settings and its wealth of decoration, with each visit I seem to discover something new.
 On my last, for example, I started noticing the trees, how and where they are represented: in addition to a variety of expressive stumps and shrubbery in the mosaics, I realised that David of Thessaloniki, a dendrite (that is, a hermit who sat in a tree) shown at the entrance to the funeral chapel, is positioned equidistant from Christ Calling Zaccheus (who had climbed a tree in order to see Christ as he passed through Jericho) and Moses Before the Burning Bush.
 In each, we witness an encounter with the divine - Old Testament, New Testament, Byzantine.